ksarkargh/AWS-CLI/MavenAndJava8/cli_mavenAndJava8.md

 Then you can use yum to install Maven.

 sudo yum install -y apache-maven

+once it is installed you can verify by the following command: mvn --version

-The Gremlin libraries require Java 8.
+For Java 8.
 Enter the following to install Java 8 on your EC2 instance.

 sudo yum install java-1.8.0-devel
 Enter the following to set Java 8 as the default runtime on your EC2 instance.